Here are some tips to help you create a brochure which really stands out from the norm!

 05. Keep it simple.

-Keep your design clear and simple as possible, any busy design will make it difficult to read, and if this is case then your reducing down the chance of the customer reading it as they have limited patience.
+Keep your design as clear and simple as possible.
+Any busy design will make it difficult to read, and if this is case then you’re reducing down the chance of the customer reading it as they have limited patience.

 When making a brochure that stands out, sometimes the simple ideas are the best.
 If your client chooses to have all the usual, overused images, it is probably best to advise against this.
 Instead, go for a typographical design and takes a literal approach to what they are trying to say.
-But avoid making it too ‘wordy’, your readers only have short attention span, if they immediately decide that its going to be hassle to read it then they’ll switch off and out it down as quick as they picked it up.
+But avoid making it too ‘wordy’, your readers only have short attention spans.
+If they immediately decide that it’s going to be hassle to read it then they’ll switch off and put it down as quickly as they picked it up.

 06. Produce a Wireframe?

-This used to be known as drawing or sketching your ideas, but its become known now as ‘wireframing’, this is a line drawing of the design, mainly for layout purposes.
-Its important to get this right and make sure your client signs this stage off before your proceed.
-Not getting your client to agree to this stage will mean repeating it after and this likely to cost you money.
+This used to be known as drawing or sketching your ideas, but its become known now as ‘wireframing’; this is a line drawing of the design, mainly for layout purposes.
+It’s important to get this right and make sure your client signs this stage off before your proceed.
+Not getting your client to agree to this stage will mean repeating work, and this is likely to cost you money.